gustaveroussy/sopa/docs/tutorials/snakemake.md

 cd workflow            # run this at the root of the 'sopa' directory
 ```

-1. You can either execute the pipeline locally, or on a high-performance-cluster (choose the right option below)
+1. You can either execute the pipeline locally or on a high-performance-cluster (choose the right option below)

 === "Local execution (e.g., personal laptop)"